 In 1980, Hitchcock homage-maker and controversy-magnet Brian De Palma was hammered by women’s groups for Dressed to Kill, a stylish thriller with another cross-dressing lunatic who they claimed gave transvestites a bad name.
 During the film’s initial release, activist group Women Against Violence in Pornography and Media took to the streets in protest, distributing leaflets and arguing, “The distorted image of a psychotic male transvestite makes all sexual minorities appear sick and dangerous.”
 Described as “disconcertingly retrograde” in regards to its understanding of trans issues, The Guardian’s Scott Tobias would write of the film, “There’s no getting around the ugly association of gender transition with violence, other than to say that it feels thoroughly aestheticized.”
 Discussing the film through a modern context in 2014, De Palma would say, “I don’t know what the transgender community would think [of the film now]… Obviously I realize that it’s not good for their image to be transgender and also be a psychopathic murderer.
 But I think that [perception] passes with time.
 We’re in a different time.”

-Though not in the same league as those movies, Sleepaway Camp is a particularly memorable entry in the slasher canon for reasons already discussed.
+Though not in the same league as those movies, Sleepaway Camp is a particularly memorable entry in the slasher canon for similar reasons.
 You may have seen some wacky shit in your life, especially in the unscrupulous realms of slasherdom, but nothing will prepare you for such a left-field absurdity.
 It knocked me senseless.
 If you haven’t seen the movie, I suggest you close this page, grab yourself a copy and experience it for yourself.
 It’s one of those films you just have to see, even if you’re not a slasher fan and the first two acts are destined to bore you senseless.
 Sleepaway Camp may not have the creative pedigree or mainstream pull some of its high-profile contemporaries, which means you’re unlikely to hear too many protestations regarding its content (to be honest it’s all a bit ridiculous for anyone to care).
-I’m sure it has the capacity to offend, but the moment in question is so abrupt and out of the blue and startlingly absurd you barely have a chance to register anything but shock as you try to figure out exactly what you’ve just seen.
+I’m sure it has the capacity to offend, but the moment in question is so abrupt and startlingly out of the blue that you barely have a chance to register anything but shock as you try to figure out exactly what you’ve just witnessed.
 For a moment you’ll think you’ve imagined it.
 Bear in mind, this was a mostly bog-standard outing filmed on a minuscule budget of roughly $350,000 which somehow managed to gross $11,000,000 at the US box office at a time when slashers were experiencing something of a commercial downturn.
 The reason?
 Word of trembling mouth.

 “The way I developed the idea was, I started with a beginning and an ending,” writer/director Hiltzik, who like many aspiring filmmakers at the turn of the 80s saw the hugely popular slasher as a cost-effective way to break into the industry, would explain.
 “I developed the ending almost first.
 The idea was, have a good beginning that grabs the audience, and then have a shocking ending so that when they leave the theatre they are talking about your movie.
 So, I came up with a beginning and an ending, and then I filled in the middle.
 The ending wasn’t influenced by anything in particular, other than needing to come up with something with a big twist; that is going to shock the audience.
 And, hopefully they don’t see it coming.”

 He certainly got the ending right, even if everything else Sleepaway Camp has to offer is seeped in convention.
 Slasher fans aren’t a picky bunch.
-They know what they’re in for and experience those films for the sheer thrill of it rather than harbouring any critical pretensions, which puts Sleepaway Camp somewhere in the middle quality-wise, its now infamous twist the blast of nitrous oxide that propels it to somewhere on the fringes of the leading pack.
+They know what they’re in for and experience those films for the sheer thrill of it rather than harbouring any critical pretensions.
+Sleepaway Camp is somewhere in the middle quality-wise, its now infamous twist the blast of nitrous oxide that propels it to somewhere on the fringes of the leading pack.
 This one is a late, late bloomer.
-In fact, you may feel a rather heavy and prolonged sense of déjà vu until it finally slaps the taste out of your mouth, but if you don’t make it to the end you’re doing yourself a severe injustice.
+In fact, you may feel a rather heavy and prolonged sense of déjà vu until Hiltzik’s calculated reveal slaps the taste out of your mouth, but if you don’t make it to the end you’re doing yourself a severe injustice.
 The film features a familiar cast of promiscuous teens, a bunch of horny jocks and a token bitch who’s just asking for it in the worst way imaginable, only this time we’re not dealing with an escaped mental patient or the kind of ludicrously resourceful psycho who managed to survive undetected in the woods for years on end.
 You thought Pamela Voorhees was an audacious slight of hand?
 You ain’t seen nothing yet.

 We open with your typical childhood trauma, two kids bearing witness to a boating accident that results in a man’s death, but this being the 80s, the true root of the trauma is tied to sexuality.
-Before the reveal that sparks the kind of questionable über-reveal that would go down like an elephant in cement boots in today’s multisexual climate, we have your standard stalk-and-slash picnic to feast upon, though don’t expect too much in the severed head and broken bones department.
+Before the reveal that sparks the kind of questionable über-reveal that would go down like an elephant in cement boots in today’s multi-sexual climate, we have your standard stalk-and-slash picnic to feast upon, though don’t expect too much in the severed head and broken bones department.
 The film provides us with the prerequisite kill scenes, but it knows its limitations. $350,000 can be a lot or a little in the practical effects department.
 Here it’s next to nothing.
-The best of the bunch isn’t a death but a bubonic scalding, a wholly deserving fate for the kind of flagrant paedophile who simply wouldn’t exist in today’s enlightened society, at least not in this context.
+The best of the bunch isn’t a death but a bubonic scalding, a wholly deserving fate for a flagrant paedophile character who simply wouldn’t exist in today’s enlightened society, at least not in this context.
 The fact that he talks so openly about his warped intentions is almost as shocking and tasteless as the movie’s infamous pay-off.
 The film sure has its questionable moments.

 Eight years have passed since our tragic prologue, and one of the witnessing kids is so traumatised they’ve become something of an introvert, which makes them the prime candidate for your usual adolescent bullying.
 Those characters are exactly what you’d expect, but Sleepaway Camp throws up a couple of doozies amid so much generic fodder.
 There’s Mel (Mike Kellin), a cigar-chomping camp owner who goes to quite astonishing lengths to keep a growing series of ‘accidents’ under wraps instead of simply closing the camp and saving a multitude of lives in the process.
 Plot chasms are part and parcel of a sub-genre that feeds on contrivance, but Mel turns the kind of neglectful corner that would leave parents reaching for the pitchforks and flaming torches.
 Not only is he semi-responsible for the entire ordeal, he canoodles with a camp councillor more than half his age and practically beats Angela’s barely-teenage cousin to death with his bare hands after somehow suspecting him of the camp’s grisly spate of murders.
 In any other reality they’d be rolling out the prison wagon, but Mel is closer to solving the mystery than you may think.
 If anything he’s undershooting in the outrageous accusation stakes.